rinsle2/Graph-Coloring/README.md

 Result : Gives a false positive this time with the Peterson Graph, so additional adjustments are necessary.

 ##### 3rd Iteration
-Hypothesis : HUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUHHUH<br/>
+Hypothesis : Setting the condition in checkMatrix from >= to > breaks the other test but passes the current broken one.
+What to do?<br/>
-Result : POSSIBLE SOLUTION?????????????????????????????????????
-Currently shaking and really nervous, going to see if replicable in python/c/other languages<br/>
+Result : [REDACTED]<br/>